 Who are the other people providing services to children with SEND?

-- St. Anne’s Catholic Primary school can access different services provided by outside agencies in order to help support pupils with Specific Educational Needs.
+- St. Anne’s Catholic Academy can access different services provided by outside agencies in order to help support pupils with Specific Educational Needs.
 These include:

 - SENDAR (Special Educational Needs and Disability Assessment and Review)

 - EMTAS (Ethnic Minority and Traveller Achievement Service)